There are no products in your shopping cart.

 Internationally renowned for their warm and engaging stage presence, impeccable musicianship, and unique perspective on ensemble singing, musica intima has earned a reputation as Canada’s most exciting vocal ensemble.

-“The flexibility and agility that are a function of their small size is partly what makes them so exciting,” says Lloyd Dykk of Vancouver’s Georgia Straight.
-But what makes musica intima truly unique is that the singers rehearse, perform and function as a collective.
-In rehearsal they self-direct, exchanging ideas freely while exploring their own musical creativity.
+What makes musica intima truly unique is that the singers rehearse, perform and function as a collective.
+In rehearsal they use a shared leadership model, exchanging ideas freely while exploring their own musical creativity.
 In performance, they engage the audience with a spontaneity and directness all their own.

 musica intima is frequently heard on national and international radio broadcasts and has released seven commercial recordings, five of which can be found on the ATMA Classique label: 20 (2012), into light (2010), o nata lux (2008), forgotten peoples (2006), invocation (2004), and clear (2002).
 In addition, they recorded the CBC-produced nativite (2002), which was nominated for a Western Canadian Music Award, and the ensemble’s Juno award-nominated debut album musica intima (1998).